How to calculate a winning offer for your Dutch dream house

 Three ways to calculate your bid when buying a house in the Netherlands

-You do it yourself
+You can do it yourself

-The first option is to consider all of the above considerations and come up with a bid yourself.
-Perhaps you see that the house’s condition is excellent, and similar homes in the area were snapped up quickly.
-Then, you might make the decision to overbid when placing your offer.
+The first option is to consider all of the above factors and come up with a bid yourself.

-You get an expert involved
+You can get an expert involved

 If the task feels like something you would rather have an expert handle — fair enough!
-Housing experts such as mortgage advisors and real estate agents are often also trained appraisers.

 Using these skills, combined with their knowledge of the current housing market, you’ll be given an expert estimation of how much you should bid on your dream home.

-You make use of an algorithm
+You can make use of an algorithm

-The next step is to leave the maths to a calculator.
-However, to do this, you’re going to need to gather a lot of data: the selling prices vs. the purchase price, the average house price in your area — and more!
+However, to do this, you’re going to need to gather a lot of data: the selling prices vs. the purchase prices for similar houses, the average house price in your area — and more.

 How have you found the bidding process in the Netherlands?
 Tell us about your experience in the comments below.